wojake/awesome-xrpl/readme.md

 I want to run a node and be a participant in the XRPL.

+Want to skip ahead?
+Use the [developer tools](#xrpl-developer-tools) and a public node.

 ## The Daemon – `rippled`

 > a daemon (/ˈdiːmən/ or /ˈdeɪmən/) is a computer program that runs as a background process, rather than being under the direct control of an interactive user